Listen to Rapunzel while you read along!

 Plan to Escape

-“Wait a minute!” said Rapunzel.
-"Bring me a cloth of fabric each time you come.
-I will tie the cloth into a rope.
-And when the rope is long enough, we will both be able to climb out of here.”
+"I know!" said Rapunzel.
+"Bring me a ball of silk each time you come.
+I can weave the silk into a ladder.
+Silk folds up so small the witch won't see it.
+When the ladder gets long enough to reach the ground, we will both be able to climb out of here.”

 “Who says I’m alone in the room all the time?” said Rapunzel.

-“What are you saying?!” said the witch.
+“What?!” said the witch.
 “Who has been up here with you?”

-“No one!” said Rapunzel, in fear.
+“No one!” said Rapunzel at once, in fear.
 “I mean, no one but you!”

 The Last Climb